-SHG is shorthand for sonohysterogram, a saline infusion sonogram (SIS) that is performed in the clinic.
+SHG is shorthand for sonohysterogram, a saline infusion sonogram (also known as SIS) that is performed in the office.
 This procedure begins like a transvaginal ultrasound with the addition of a slow introduction of saline into the uterus.
 SHG is used to evaluate uterine abnormalities and the endometrium (uterine lining) as well as other disorders.
-It is also sometimes referred to as hysterosonography.

-SHG is a noninvasive procedure that does not involve the radiation and contrast dye used in a hysterosalpingogram,
+SHG is a noninvasive procedure that does not involve the radiation and contrast dye used in a hysterosalpingogram or HSG.

 The saline highlights any irregularities in the uterus, including fibroids, polyps, scar tissue and other abnormalities, giving the physician a better idea of their size.
 This information is then used to develop a course of treatment for the patient.